AdamWilsonLabEDU/GEO511_2020/Tasklist.md

 ## Tasks
 - Complete project proposal and upload .Rmd and .md to Github
-- Post links to your project proposal .md file in the [Project Channel on Slack](https://ubspatialdatascience.slack.com/messages/CDNEG4WN8).
+- Post links to your project proposal .md file in the Projects Channel on Slack.
 </div>
 ___
 ## [ CS_08 :  One Script, Many Products ]( ./CS_08.html )